 DWI and DUI charges are serious and have long-term ramifications for an individual, his/her work and his/her family.
 A conviction for a DWI or DUI while in New Jersey will result in the suspension of one’s drivers’ license.
 Unlike some other states, New Jersey does not issue “work permits” or “hardship licenses” in DWI or DUI conviction cases.

-With potential penalties ranging from loss of a drivers’ license from a few months to ten-years and fines in the thousands of dollars, every driver charged with a DWI or DUI should seek Gloucester County DUI attorneys to respond to the charges.
+Potential DUI penalties range from loss of a drivers’ license from a few months to ten years.
+It can include fines in thousands of dollars.
+Every driver charged with a DWI or DUI should seek Gloucester County DUI attorneys to respond to the charges.

-To schedule a consultation with a DWI and DUI Defense Attorney, please call the Law Firm of Puff, Sierzega & MacFeeters at (856) 845 – 0011 today or email our office.
+Don’t wait…schedule a consultation with a DWI and DUI Defense Attorney today.
+Please call the Law Firm of Puff, Sierzega & MacFeeters at (856) 845 – 0011 today or email our office.